A move to Turkey may be triggered by a desire for a change in lifestyle: a long-awaited opportunity

 shira, salgam, sahlep and boza should be mentioned as well.
 Turkish coffee comes thick and dark in a

-truly delicious.
-If you like alcohol you can try Raki made of anise, which is called as "lion's drink"
+it is truly delicious.
+If you like alcohol you can try Raki made of anise, which is called as

 sparingly, they arouse the appetite before the meal proper.
 Examples of meze include gozleme, fried

 aubergines with yogurt, lakerda (bonito pre-served in brine), pastirma (pressed beef), kisir, fish